crabscript/rustscript/example/concurrency-03.rst

 // Expected: inconsistent count on each run due to race on count
-// When running with a small quantum e.g 1
+// When running with a small quantum e.g -q 1

 let count = 0;